Altairnano

-Altair Nanotechnologies Inc. is an American company specializing in the development and manufacturing of energy storage systems for efficient power and energy management.
+Altair Nanotechnologies is an American company specializing in the development and manufacturing of energy storage systems for efficient power and energy management.
 Altair Nantechnologies designs advanced lithium-ion energy systems and batteries.

 Battery technology

 Altairnano's best-known product are their lithium-ion batteries, produced by Altair's Power and Energy division.
 The batteries have an anode made of a lithium titanate oxide formed into a spinel structure.
-The titanate replaces the graphite anodes of typical lithium ion batteries.
+The titanate replaces the graphite anodes of typical lithium-ion batteries.
 The batteries are not the only batteries to use nanomaterials, but other batteries, like those from A123 Systems generally replace the cathode rather than the anode.